Top 10 Blooming Houseplants to Grow Indoors

 photo credit: Patrick Civello/Shutterstock

-Your home will feel like spring when this fragrant favorite bursts into delicate bloom.
+Your home will feel like spring when these fragrant blooming houseplants flower.
 The tiny white flowers pack a perfumed punch that continues for weeks, turning your home into a sweetly scented paradise.
 Jasmine needs lower night temperatures to flower, so keep it away from furnace vents.

-Why we love it: Jasmine is a vine, so use it in hanging pots or place a small decorative trellis in the container and train it to climb.
+Why we love it: Jasmine is a vine, so use it in hanging baskets or place a small decorative trellis in the container and train it to climb.

 photo credit: Ideation90/Shutterstock